aptivate/intranet/README.md

 ### Downloading the application using Git

 Install the latest version of [MSYS Git](http://code.google.com/p/msysgit/downloads/list).
+During the installation, be sure to select *Run Git from the Windows command prompt*.

 If you need write access to the repository, follow [these instructions](http://help.github.com/win-set-up-git/#_set_up_ssh_keys) to generate a new `id_rsa.pub`, and give it to the administrator who controls the repository you want to write to.
+You don't need to add it to GitHub.

 Run the *Git GUI* (from Start/Programs/Git) and choose *Clone Existing Repository*.
 For the *Source Location*, enter the Git repository URL that you were given,